terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner/README.md

         --launch-type EC2
     ```

-1. This task is a "job", not a long-running service.
+1. This task is a short-lived "job", not a long-running service.
    When the task state is `STOPPED`, the job has finished.
    However, this is a long-running job.
    There is no need to wait for its completion.

 ### Run init-container task

-Configure Senzing in `/etc/opt/senzing` and `/var/opt/senzing`.
+Configure Senzing in `/etc/opt/senzing` and `/var/opt/senzing` files.

 1. Run
    [ecs-cli](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_reference.html)